Rock 'n' Roll on the New Long March

 Rock 'N' Roll on the New Long March (新长征路上的摇滚 (xīn chángzhènglù shàng de yáogǔn)) is a 1989 album by Cui Jian, the so-called "Father of Chinese Rock".
 It is technically his second album as an album called Return of the Prodigal was released in 1984 in Hong Kong and Taiwan only, but he considers it his first and does not acknowledge the previous one.
 It is Cui's most successful album, and is considered China's first rock album.
 It also features "Nothing to My Name", the song that made Cui famous and which is considered to mark the beginning of rock music in China.
 Cui made the album in cooperation with the band ADO, and it was the only album he released while he was still with them.

+The Long March (1934–1935) is regarded as one of the most glorious episodes in the Communist revolutionary history.
+The ending of the Cultural Revolution led to the leftist value system collapsing.
+The term "Long March" in the text is a metaphor for the "new Long March" of searching for one’s own identity in the fast changing society.

 Versions

 An almost identical album called Nothing to My Name was released in Hong Kong and Taiwan the same year; it did not include the song "Rock 'N' Roll on the New Long March".
 In 1999 a second edition of the album was released, by Beijing-based Jingwen Records, to mark its tenth anniversary.